Food is more than fuel.

 • Express love

-You don’t need to be a chef to be a healer in your kitchen.
+You don’t need to be a chef to improve your kitchen.

 Not every meal has to be organic, local, or perfectly balanced.